-- 1. Observe and participate in the perioperative (pre/intra/post) management of patients requiring surgery with emphasis on analgesic strategies. - 2.
-Demonstrate the ability to appropriately evaluate and communicate intra/post-operative analgesic options and management of patients. - 3.
-Demonstrate the ability to perform and record an osteopathic structural examination on a surgical patient and document such using acceptable osteopathic terminology. - 4.
-Interact with patients and their families in a respectful, sensitive, and ethical manner. - 5.
-Interact with members of the team, patient care units and ambulatory clinic personnel in a respectful, responsible, and professional manner.
+- 1. Observe and participate in the evaluation, intra-operative, pre operative and post operative management of patients requiring surgery. - 2.
+Demonstrate the ability to appropriately evaluate post-operative care management of patients. - 3.
+Demonstrate the ability to perform and record an osteopathic structural examination on a surgical patient and document such using acceptable osteopathic terminology.

+- 4. Interact with patients and their families in a respectful, sensitive, and ethical manner. - 5.
+Interact with members of the team, patient care units and ambulatory clinic personnel in a respectful, responsible, and professional manner. - 6.
+To review the Entrustable Professional Activities and Osteopathic Core Competencies located on D2L under the Additional Information module.